-Jesus taught that His church would be endued with a definite power and authority.
-The action of the church especially would be backed up by God in matters concerning salvation and judgment.
+Jesus taught that His church will be endued with a definite power and authority.
+The action of the church especially will be backed up by God in matters concerning salvation and judgment.

-These statements of our Lord reveal the terrific responsibility which the Lord places upon the church in the binding and loosing of immortal souls.
+These statements of our Lord reveal the terrific responsibility that the Lord places upon the church in the binding and loosing of immortal souls.